-A killer contract is document that’s crystal clear about:
+A killer freelance graphic designer contract is crystal clear about:

-- What both parties agree to do and what their respective responsibilities are;
+- What both parties agree to do and what their respective responsibilities are during the design contract.

-- The specifics of the deal and what is or isn’t included in the scope;
+- The specifics of the deal and exactly what is or isn’t included in the design project.

 - What happens when something changes or one party changes their mind (which is more common than what some might think).

 - A simple overview of Copyrights and legal matters.